 • An absence management policy: A good absence management policy will involve managing sickness absence, unauthorised absence, and authorised absence.

 • A clear process for reporting and managing absences: This process should involve both managers and HR, and should be clear to all employees.
-This could also include any software or tools used to manage long and short-term absences.
+This could also include any software used to manage long and short-term absences.

-Why is Absence Management Important in 2022?
+Why is Absence Management Important?

 What are the Benefits of an Absence Management System?